The story started

 Me Hard At Work In My Local Starbucks

-Since starting, I’ve seen the Head of PR move onto her dream job all thanks to her experience at Pearl Lemon.
+Since starting, I’ve seen the Head of PR move onto her dream job all thanks to her experience at Pearl Lemon Group.
 I’ve seen a fellow content writer become Head of Content and thrive in a leadership position.
-The team has grown massively, and many brands under the Pearl Lemon umbrella, particularly SERPWizz, have achieved business success.
+The team has grown massively, and many brands under the Pearl Lemon Group umbrella, particularly SERPWizz, have achieved business success.

 When you truly open your mind to any possibility, anything is possible.
 This attitude is ubiquitous throughout the company, and it facilitates growth.
 It’s such a stimulating environment to be immersed within.